-With the end of the Cold War, and the reductions in the superpower arsenals, the United States and Russia have huge surpluses of weapon-grade plutonium and highly enriched uranium.
+With the end of the cold war, and the reductions in the superpower arsenals, the United States and Russia have huge surpluses of weapon-grade plutonium and highlyenriched uranium.
 Undoubtedly, there is no need for additional weapons plutonium production in other declared weapons states.
 By completely renouncing the production, separation, and isotopic enrichment of weapons-usable nuclear materials, declared weapons states can put pressure on undeclared weapons states to do the same.
-Weapon-usable fissile materials have no legitimate application in today's energy marketplace and can always be produced in the future should the appropriate market and international security conditions emerge.
+Weapon-usable fissile materials have no legitimate application in today's energy marketplace, and can always be produced in the future should the appropriate market and international security conditions emerge.

-Despite the fact that all types of plutonium in relatively small quantities, irrespective of their designation as civil or military, have an inherent capability to be used in weapons, the current nonproliferation regime allows national separation and acquisition of plutonium (and highly enriched uranium) under an internationally monitored commitment of peaceful use.
-A more effective nonproliferation approach would be a global ban on the production, transfer, acquisition, or isotopic enrichment of separated plutonium and on the isotopic enrichment of uranium to greater than 20 percent U-235.
+Despite the fact that all types of plutonium in relatively small quantities, irrespective of their designation as civil or military, have an inherent capability to be used in weapons, the current nonproliferation regime allows national separation and acquisition of plutonium (and highly-enriched uranium) under an internationally monitored commitment of peaceful use.
+A more effective nonproliferation approach would be a global ban on the production, transfer, acquisition, or isotopic enrichment of separated plutonium, and on the isotopic enrichment of uranium to greater than 20% U-235.

-The heavy commitment of United Kingdom, France, Japan and Russla to spent fuel reprocessing and recycle of plutonium and the lingering hopes of a future revival of the plutonium fast-breeder programs have effectively barred consideration of such a direct step as outlawing production and acquisition of weapons-usable fissile materials globally.
-While there are obvious technical advantages in such a comprehensive approach, tanglble political progress will more likely be achieved by adopting parallel approaches that seek separate controls (in the initial stages at least) on the military and civil applications of weapon-usable fissile materials.
+The heavy commitment of U.K, France, Japan and Russia to spent fuel reprocessing and recycle of plutonium, and the lingering hopes of a future revival of the plutonium fast breeder program, have effectively barred consideration of such a simple and direct step as outlawing production and acquisition of weapons-usable fissile materials on a global basis.

+While there are obvious technical advantages in such a comprehensive approach, tangible political progress will more likely be achieved in the near term by adopting parallel approaches that seek separate controls -- in the initial stages at least -- on the military and civil applications of weapon-usable fissile materials.